TIBCOSoftware/mashling-recipes/recipes/rest-to-grpc-gateway/README.md

-# gRPC to gRPC
+# REST to gRPC
-This recipe demonstrates on receiving request from a gRPC client and routing to gRPC end point based on method names.
+This recipe demonstrates on receiving request from a Rest client and routing to gRPC server.

 ## Installation
 * Download [protoc](https://github.com/google/protobuf/releases) binary and configure it in PATH